 - Educational information including the name, city, and state of colleges/universities you attended, as well as the type of any degree received.
 Report only attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education.
 For more information, you may refer to the following U.S. Department of Education website: http://www2.ed.gov/admins/finaid/accred/index.html

 - Information about paid and nonpaid work experience related to this position including: job title, duties and accomplishments, employer's name and address, duration of employment, and salary.

 - Information about honors, awards, and special accomplishments.

-In lieu of the narrative statement, current career SES members, reinstatement eligible, and SES Candidate Development Program graduates must provide the documentation listed in item #4 - you must load your SF-50 or certificate under the Executive Core Qualification.
+In lieu of the narrative statement, current career SES members, reinstatement eligible, and SES Candidate Development Program graduates must provide the documentation listed in item #4 - you must load your certificate under the Executive Core Qualifications.

 4. Current or former employees MUST provide an SF-50 showing their status or reinstatement eligibility.
 SES Candidates who have successfully completed an Office of Personnel Management approved SES Candidate Development Program must submit a copy of their ECQ certification.
 Upload this under the Executive Core Qualification selection.

 5. Performance Assessment.
 (MANDATORY SUBMISSION): Submit ONE of the following: A letter of recommendation within last 3 years that assesses your performance; *or* your most recent signed performance appraisal.
 (Please do not submit any prior appraisals.)

 6. Documentation to support AAC membership.
 (Under Other)

 7. Mandatory Submission: An unofficial copy of your transcripts (undergraduate/graduate/etc.)

 which includes semester hours and degree received.
 For more information you may refer to the